British Gas owner Centrica says energy costs rising

 The company said the number of residential energy customer accounts on supply was largely unchanged from the start of the year.
 Average domestic gas consumption for the four months to April was up 1 percent, while average electricity use fell 3 percent, it added.

-Centrica said it retained options to deploy capital in new nuclear, biomass and new build Combined Cycle Gas Turbines, but added it would only proceed with the projects when there was sufficient clarity on the regulatory framework, project costs and expected returns.
+Centrica said it retained options to deploy capital in new nuclear, biomass and new build Combined Cycle Gas Turbines (CCGT), but added it would only proceed with the projects when there was sufficient clarity on the regulatory framework, project costs and expected returns.

 Shares in the company closed at 310.2 pence on Thursday in London.